Regression-Based Bayesian Estimation and Structure Learning for Nonparanormal Graphical Models: Real Data Application

 \section{Real Data Application}

 For the real data application, we consider the data set based on the GeneChip (Affymetrix) microarrays for the plant \textit{Arabidopsis thaliana} originally referenced in \citep{wille_sparse_2004}.
 There are $n=118$ microarrays and $p=39$ genes from the isoprenoid pathway that are used.
 For pre-processing, the expression levels for each gene, $x_i$ for $i = 1,\ldots, 118$, are log-transformed.
-We study the associations among the genes using the Bayesian nonparanormal methods, the nonparanormal method of \cite{liu_nonparanormal:_2009}, and the Bayesian copula graphical model of \cite{mohammadi_bdgraph:_2017}.
+We study the associations among the genes using the Bayesian nonparanormal methods, the nonparanormal method of \cite{liu_nonparanormal:_2009}, and the Bayesian copula graphical model of \cite{mohammadi_bayesian_2017}.
 These data are treated as multivariate Gaussian originally in \citep{wille_sparse_2004}.

-Using the same set-up as in the simulation study, we fit the Bayesian copula graphical model using the \textbf{BDGraph} package and we fit the nonparanormal graphical model using the \textbf{huge} package.
-The \textbf{BDGraph} package selected 211 edges using Bayesian model averaging.
-The \textbf{huge} package using the RIC selection resulted in 140 edges and using the StARS method resulted in 209 edges.
+Using the same set-up as in the simulation study, we fit the Bayesian copula graphical model using the {\tt BDGraph} package and we fit the nonparanormal graphical model using the {\tt huge} package.
+The {\tt BDGraph} package selected 211 edges using Bayesian model averaging.
+The {\tt huge} package using the RIC selection resulted in 140 edges and using the StARS method resulted in 209 edges.
 The EBIC-selected model results in no edges.

-In order to construct the graphical models using our methods, we converted the values to be between 0 and 1 using the equation $({x - \min(x_i)})/({\max(x_i)-\min(x_i)})$.
+In order to construct the graphical models using our methods which use B-spline transformations, we converted the observations to be between 0 and 1 using the equation $({x - \min(x_i)})/({\max(x_i)-\min(x_i)})$.
 The variational Bayes method results in 98 edges, the horseshoe prior based method results in 257 edges, and the Bernoulli-Gaussian prior based method results in 102 edges.
-For $p=39$, convergence of the variational Bayes method can be achieved in about 26 minutes, the horseshoe prior based method in about 47 minutes for a given $c$, and the Bernoulli-Gaussian prior based method in about 52 minutes on a laptop computer.
-The graphs of our proposed methods are shown in Figure 1.
-The graphs of the existing methods are shown in Figure 2.
+For $p=39$, convergence of the variational Bayes method can be achieved in about 26 minutes, the horseshoe prior based method in about 47 minutes for a given $c$, and the Bernoulli-Gaussian prior based method in about 52 minutes on a laptop computer with Windows operating system, 2.8 GHz of CPU, and 28 GB of RAM.
+Figure \ref{fig:RealDataProposedMethods}shows the graphs of our proposed methods and Figure \ref{fig:RealDataExisingMethods}shows the graphs of the existing methods.